kfacison/yahtzee_project1/README.md

 ## MVP Checklist
 * Dice rolls 1-6
-* Dice can be locked
+* Dice can be rerolled
 * Roll 3 times per turn
 * 13 turns
 * How to score points can be picks